LearnOnDemandSystems/docs/lod/terminal-access.md

 1. If you need root login as well, uncomment **_PermitRootLogin yes_**, or add the line if you can’t find it.

+1. Uncomment the line **_UseDNS yes_** and change it to **_UseDNS no_**, or add the line if you can't find it.
+This disables a reverse DNS lookup on terminal connect that can cause a 10 second delay.

+1. Disable the networkmanager-wait service if applicable.
+This service can result in a 20 second boot delay when using NICs set to DHCP.
+On most versions of linux this can be done via the following command: ```sudo systemctl disable NetworkManager-wait-online.service```.

 1. Make sure the SSH service auto boots.
 On most versions of linux can be done by entering the following command: ```sudo systemctl enable ssh```.

 1. Start the service with the following command: ```sudo systemctl startssh```.